daxingxingqi/Summarys-of-Machine-Learning/B-Computer_Vision/Notes_summary/README.md

     - ```python
       f = np.array([123, 456, 789]) # example with 3 classes and each having large scores
       p = np.exp(f) / np.sum(np.exp(f)) # Bad: Numeric problem, potential blowup

       # instead: first shift the values of f so that the highest number is 0:
       f -= np.max(f) # f becomes [-666, -333, 0]
       p = np.exp(f) / np.sum(np.exp(f)) # safe to do, gives the correct answer
       ```

+    - The cross-entropy loss is averaged over each input/output pair by using the tf.reduce_mean op.
+Another handy and more general function is provided by the TensorFlow library, called tf.nn.softmax_cross_entropy_with_logits.
+You can find more about it in the official documentation: http://mng.bz/8mEk.

 - **Optimization**:

   - How we can optimize loss functions we discussed?
   - Strategy one:

     - Get a random parameters and try all of them on the loss and get the best loss.
 But its a bad idea.
   - Strategy two:
     - Follow the slope.